viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 //#define AVERAGING_MODE XSM_AVG_256_SAMPLES // Averaging over 256 acquisition samples
 ```

 The next information in the console output tells us that the value of XADC's Offset Calibration Coefficient ix 0xFF9A, which translates to -7 bits of correction.
-You may observe that this value changes slightly with each run of the application.
+You may observe that this value changes slightly with each application run.

 The value of XADC's Gain Calibration Coefficient is shown as 0x007F, which translates to a 6.3% correction (the maximum possible value).
 This is expected on the Cora Z7 board for reasons I explained in detail in the chapter [XADC autocalibration](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP?#xadc-autocalibration).